Qilakitsoq: Mummies

-Due to certain clues such as age and location, the mummies were assumed to be two non-related families for a long time; later, as a result of mtDNA analyses, it could be proven that there were familial links between people in both graves.
+Due to certain clues such as age and location, the mummies were assumed to be two non-related families, as a result of mitochondrial DNA analyses, it was found that there were familial links between people in both graves.
 Radiocarbon dating yielded a probable time of death around 1475 with a margin of error of about ±50 years.
 Investigations were performed as carefully as possible; the four best-preserved mummies were neither derobed nor opened.
 Intense conservation measures were also avoided.

 The numbering of the mummies follows the classifications of the initial investigators: specifically, the corpses were divided by graves and numbered from top to bottom.

 Grave I

 I/1 A boy about six months

 This best-preserved mummy was initially thought by its discoverers to be a doll.
 The especially good conservation can probably be attributed to a faster loss of body heat due to its smaller size.
 He likely descended from I/4 or II/7.
-It is considered possible that, after the death of his mother, the boy was either buried alive or suffocated, which was typical for children younger than two years of age in order to spare them a slow death by starvation.
+It is considered possible that, after the death of his mother, the boy was either buried alive or suffocated, which was typical for children younger than two years of age to spare them a slow death by starvation.